FYE 1220: First-Year Seminar

 Students will . . .

-- Critically evaluate print and electronic information for its currency, relevancy, authority, accuracy and purpose.
+- Critically evaluating information for its currency, relevancy, authority, accuracy, and purpose.

 - Applying ethical standards in their use of information.

 - Engage with their degree program, campus resources, and community by: